 - Removing, modifying, or obscuring copyright notices or other notices and disclaimers

-- Facilitating use of access by non-authorized users, including sharing UNLV Username and Password information, such as ACE account.
-Please see UNLV Libraries Computer Use Policy for more information.
+- Facilitating use of access by non-authorized users, including sharing UNLV username and password information, such as ACE account.

 Remember always acknowledge and cite your source when using electronic resources.
 If you have questions about using a particular resource, please use the University Libraries’ Ask Us service.